 if not, this jid is put in the new list with a time stamp and condor_rm is issued against this jid.

 If this jid is found in the list, the logic should determine the time difference

 and see if this time difference is greater than our threshold which is 20 minutes.

 If the time difference is greather than 20 minutes, we issue condor_rm --forcex against this jid

 I need to elaborate on this logic more carefully.

-#10 Updated by HyunWoo Kim over 3 years ago
+#10 Updated by HyunWoo Kim about 4 years ago

 My current thought is that I should clone removeGlideins function and create